Whether you’re a serious biker or just a casual rider, you have to deal with the issue of rust. The bike chain, in particular, is prone to rusting.

 After removing the rust, rinse the bike chain with warm, soapy water.
 This will get any remaining residue off the chain.

 Rinse again with clear water, making sure to get all the soap and excess degreaser off the bike chain.
-Then, thoroughly dry the chain to prevent rust from forming again.
+Then, thoroughly dry the chain with a cloth to prevent rust from forming again.

 Once you clean and dry the chain, apply chain lubrication following the directions on the packaging.
 This will not only lubricate the chain but also prevents rust from forming.

 There are many brands of lubrication on the market.
 Whatever brand you choose, make sure you take a dry, clean towel and wipe off any excess lubrication that remains on the chain.
 Any excess oil will pick up dirt and make it prone to rust.

 Last, you need to reattach the clean chain to the bike which can be done by reversing the master link process from earlier.
 Once you hear the chain click back together, spin the pedals to crank the gears to ensure that everything is running smoothly and that the chain is back in it’s original position.

 Oxidation is the chemical process where metal can react to oxygen and water which produces rust.
 Rust thrives in humid and wet conditions.
 If your bike is left in a damp or humid area, you may see that rust will begin to form which will likely hamper your cycling experience.